Network Management Challenge

 This approach helps protect customer’s management software investment, it secures continuity and integration between generations of management applications and networking product families, by providing co-existence and transition of existing SNMP monitoring infrastructure to a new generation of management applications with support for IETF’s NETCONF / YANG configuration standard in networked devices and ultimately networks as a whole.

-NuDesign’s YANG Datastore Server, an XML Datastore based core Agent, is built and instrumented from source YANG modules, using NuDesign’s YANG Datastore Server Builder.
+NuDesign’s ndCONF Agent Development Studio contains the extensible YANG Datastore Server, with datastore object providers built and instrumented from source YANG modules, using NuDesign’s ndCONF Builder.

-The YANG Datastore Server can be deployed with any combination of protocol specific NuDesign’s Access Agents (NETConf, SNMP, CLI and / or RESTCONF), providing an OEM device with a well integrated monitoring and remote configuration management agent solution exposing required multiprotocol interfaces to provisioning and management applications.
+The YANG Datastore Server can be deployed with any combination of NuDesign’s protocol specific Access Agents (NETConf, CLI, SNMP and / or RESTCONF), providing an OEM device with a well integrated ndCONF Agent for a monitoring and remote configuration agent solution, exposing required multiprotocol interfaces to provisioning and management applications.

 The company continues evolving its present SNMP products and other software management technologies and products for use in their present markets as well.